-Rising damp indicates that your horizontal damp-proof course (DPC) has been bridged or maybe non-existent.
+Rising damp indicates that your horizontal damp-proof course (DPC) has been bridged or may be non-existent.
 Check this by looking outside.
-The ground level should be around 150mm below the DPC, which in turn will be at, or just below, the internal floor level.
+The ground level should be around 150mm below the DPC.
+The DPC should be at or below the internal floor level.
 Often you will see black plastic DPC in more modern houses.
-In older homes, you may see bitumen coated felt or hessian.
+In older homes, you may see bitumen-coated felt or hessian.
 In houses built before 1930, it may not be there at all.

 Pro Tip: Check out our article, Damp Proofing Cost – The Complete Guide, for more information on the causes, cures and cost of damp proofing a wall.

 2. Penetrating Damp

 Older properties may have external cracks in their masonry or joints which allow moisture to pass through.

 Also, cavity walls often catch falling debris.
 This debris becomes lodged on the wall ties, creating a bridge for moisture to travel across and reach the inner leaf.

 3. Leaky Roof